Innovate faster and cut risk with PHP experts from Zend Services.

 After answering a few questions regarding interfaces for routing and templating, you can start writing your middleware.
 Generally, the default responses suffice, except when it comes to an engine.
 You should specify one because the default is to omit it.

-Developing web-based PHP applications that leverage your Db2 databases using CRUD — or Db2 SQL commands — open up extensive opportunities for modernization, ROI, and improved user services.
-Not only can you unlock your data silos so that you make use of historic and current data, but also, you can deliver new services that people take advantage of using their desktops and mobile devices.
+You'll be able to unlock data siloes, so that you make use of historic and current data.
+You can also deliver new services that people take advantage of using their desktops and mobile devices.